-On the second day of this month, which the U-boat crews would later dub "Black May", Flight Lieutenant E. C. "Bert" Smith was in command of Sunderland 'M' of RAAF 461 Squadron, patrolling the southern end of the 'Derange' area of the Bay of Biscay.
-(Just one day previously, this Sunderland crew had delivered an attack on U-415, but the boat had escaped damage.)
+On the second day of this month, which the U-boat crews would later remember as "Black May", Flight Lieutenant E. C. "Bert" Smith was in command of Sunderland 'M' of RAAF 461 Squadron [DV968], patrolling the southern end of the 'Derange' area of the Bay of Biscay.
+(Just one day previously, this Sunderland crew had delivered an attack on U-415, but this boat had escaped damage.)

 U-465 was spotted from 10 miles away, travelling outbound from France.
 461/M approached using low broken cloud for cover.
 The U-boat engaged the Sunderland with cannon fire at a distance of one mile.

 During their final approach, the bow turret gunner (Sgt Macdonald, an RAF man attached to the Australian squadron) successfully suppressed the fire from U-465.
 Smith's first four-bomb depth-charge attack then washed the U-boat's gun crews into the ocean.
 U-465 began to list heavily.
 It circled and stopped, blowing vapour and leaking oil.
 It started to catch fire.
 A second depth-charge drop by Smith foiled an attempt to re-man the flak guns.
 U-465 settled by the stern and around 15 men jumped into the sea.
 None survived.

 Smith and his crew returned to their base at Pembroke Dock, South Wales.

 Panoramic view of the 461 Sqn. base at Pembroke Dock.